bri25yu/homework_fall2022/project/milestone.md

 # Contrastive off-policy learning

+## Changes to research hypothesis
+No changes.
+This progress made reflected by the content of this milestone report is still towards the direction of the initial research hypothesis.
+We are still interested in contrastive learning for off-policy deep reinforcement learning.

 ## Algorithms
 We compare two algorithms: a baseline vanilla policy gradient algorithm and a contrastive Q-values algorithm.
 Later on, more algorithms will be run and compared against.